 I have no idea why the cordless has only one miter slot where the corded has two.
 Could be that the cordless came out first and either DeWalt heard complaints or figured dual miter sledding is more of a shop-saw thing.

-So my second Flexvolt table saw just got ripped off out of my truck in a smash and grab.
-It wasn’t in stock bare-tool from Home Depot or Amazon so I picked one up from ACME TOOL.
-I’ve bought three DCS7485 saws now. ?
+So, my second Flexvolt table saw just got ripped off out of my truck in a smash and grab.
+It wasn’t in stock as a bare-tool at Home Depot or Amazon, so I picked one up from ACME TOOL.
+I’ve bought three DCS7485 saws now, which says something.

 DeWalt 60V Cordless 8-1/4″ Table Saw (DCS7485B)